Floorp-Projects/Floorp/browser/components/urlbar/docs/firefox-suggest-telemetry.rst

 :context_id:
   A UUID representing this user.
 Note that it's not client_id, nor can it be used to link to a client_id.
+:match_type:
+  "best-match" if the suggestion was a best match or "firefox-suggest" if it was a non-best-match suggestion.
 :position:
   The index of the suggestion in the list of results (1-based).
 :reporting_url: